cyonii/re-former/README.md

 <!-- This project is based on the . -->

-This is project about the creating the simple HTML form Using Rails.
-This project is based on The Odin Project’s Ruby on Rails Curriculum.
+This project was about creating a simple HTML Form Using Rails.
+This project was based on The Odin Project’s Ruby on Rails Curriculum.
 Find it at http://www.theodinproject.com.

 **Features**
 - Add New User